 - Program your FPGA or SoC without writing any code

-- Simulate and debug your FPGA or SoC using MATLAB and Simulink tools
+- Simulate and debug your FPGA or SoC using MATLAB and Simulink products

 Using MATLAB with Xilinx FPGAs and Zynq SoCs

-Analyze the effects of hardware and software architectures for Zynq UltraScale+ MPSoC and RFSoC devices, including the use of memory and scheduling/OS effects, using SoC Blockset™.
+SoC Blockset™ lets you analyze the performance of hardware-software interaction for Zynq UltraScale+ MPSoC and RFSoC devices, including the use of memory and scheduling/OS effects.